quantumphysicist/Data-Dashboard-IBM-Data-Analyst/readme.md

 Author: Dr. Renju Mathew.

-Thanks to Coursera for the idea for this project, to Stack OverFlow for data, and to IBM for "IBM Cloud Pak for Data".
+Thanks to Coursera for the idea for this project, to Stack OverFlow for the data, and to IBM for "IBM Cloud Pak for Data".